dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

     break;
 ~~~

 In the code above, we first present an "AlertDialog" with three buttons: "Enable", "Disable" and "Cancel".
-When user select "Enable" button, we will invoke the `setGEOSystemEnabled()` method of **FlyZoneManager** and pass `true` as the parameter to enable GEO System feature.
+When user select "Enable" button, we will invoke the `setGEOSystemEnabled()` method of **DJIFlyZoneManager** and pass `true` as the parameter to enable GEO System feature.
 Similarly, if select "Disable", pass `false` as the parameter to disable GEO System feature.

-Moreover, we invoke the `getGEOSystemEnabled()` method of **FlyZoneManager** to check if the GEO System feature is available.
+Moreover, we invoke the `getGEOSystemEnabled()` method of **DJIFlyZoneManager** to check if the GEO System feature is available.

 #### Update Fly Zone Info and Aircraft Location